Connect to a Windows PC from Ubuntu using RDP

 Install Remote Desktop Client Software on Ubuntu

-Option 1: Install Remmina client on Ubuntu
+Option 1: Install Remmina Client on Ubuntu

 dpkg -l | grep remmina

 The system displays a list of installed Remmina packages and plugins.
+If the Remmina client is not installed, take the following steps:

 sudo apt update